Greener Closet

 5/10

-Brook There uses fiber-reactive dyes for most of their colors, which are known for their efficiency and lower water usage compared to conventional dyes.
-However, the brand does not provide detailed information on water conservation measures or pollution control practices during their production processes.
+Brook There mentions using fiber-reactive dyes for most of their colors, which are known to be more environmentally friendly and require less water than conventional dyes.
+However, the brand does not provide specific data or detailed initiatives regarding water conservation or pollution control measures in their production processes.
+The use of fiber-reactive dyes is a positive aspect, but the lack of comprehensive information limits the score in this category.

 Energy Efficiency and Renewable Energy